Charged particle tracking via edge-classifying interaction networks: Measurements

 \subsection{Graph Construction}

-In the graph construction stage, each event's tracker hits are converted to a hitgraph of the form $\mathcal{G}=(X, R_a, R_i, R_o)$.
-Typically, a set of filters are applied to hits before they are assigned to graph nodes.
+In the graph construction stage, each event's tracker hits are converted to a hitgraph through an edge selection algorithm.
+Typically, a set of truth filters are applied to hits before they are assigned to graph nodes.
 For example, \textit{$\pt$ filters} reject hits generated by particles with $\pt<\pt^\mathrm{min}$, \textit{noise filters} reject noise hits, and \textit{same-layer filters} reject all but one hit per layer for each particle.
+These truth filters are used to modulate the number of hits present in each hit graph to make it more feasible to apply GNN methods and can be thought of as an idealized hit filtering step (see Table~\ref{tab:hit_losses}).
+One goal of future R\&D is to lower or remove this truth-based filter or replace it with a realistic hit filtering step that could be applied in a high-pileup experimental setting.
 After initial hit filtering yields a set of nodes, edge-assignment algorithms extend edges between certain nodes.
 These edges are inputs to the inference stage and must therefore represent as many true track segments as possible.
-Towards this goal, one might naively return a fully-connected hitgraph.
+Naively, one might return a fully-connected hitgraph.
 However, this strategy yields $\frac{1}{2}\nnodes(\nnodes-1)$ edges, which for $\nnodes\sim\mathcal{O}(1,000)$ gives $\nedges\sim\mathcal{O}(500,000)$.
-This represents a fundamental trade-off between different edge-assignment algorithms: they must simultaneously maximize \textit{truth efficiency}, the fraction of track segments represented as true edges, and \textit{edge efficiency}, the fraction of true edges to total edges in the hitgraph.
+This represents a fundamental trade-off between different edge-assignment algorithms: they must simultaneously maximize \textit{efficiency}, the fraction of track segments represented as true edges, and \textit{purity}, the fraction of true edges to total edges in the hitgraph. \mathchardef\mhyphen="2D